How Parental Relocation Impacts Parenting Time

-If you are seeking child support, our Cincinnati & Northern Kentucky divorce attorneys will present your financial needs as a parent and advocate for the rights of your child to receive support from your ex-spouse; however, we can also help if you believe your ex-spouse is attempting to obtain an unreasonable amount of support from you.
-We base our strategy on protecting the best interests of your children and ensuring their needs are adequately met.
+If you are seeking child support, our Cincinnati divorce attorneys will present your financial needs as a parent and advocate for the rights of your child to receive support from your ex-spouse.
+We can also help if you believe your ex-spouse is attempting to obtain an unreasonable amount of support from you.
+We base our strategy on protecting the best interest of your children and ensuring their needs are adequately met.

-The divorce attorneys at Wagner & Bloch have extensive family law experience and have successfully secured fair child support agreements in a wide range of divorce and dissolution cases.
-We represent parents going through divorce, as well as unwed parents, including mothers and fathers from a range of economic and social backgrounds.
+We represent parents going through a divorce, as well as unwed parents, including mothers and fathers from a range of economic and social backgrounds.
 Wagner & Bloch considers the whole picture to develop favorable options that make sense for you and your family.